 Dutch lunch: Boter eat that boterham

 Don't like boterham?
-Kevin Lowe explains why cheese or ham on bread is the key to fitting in with your Dutch co-workers.
+Kevin Lowe explains why Dutch sandwiches are key to fitting in with your Dutch co-workers and integrating into Dutch culture, no matter if you like a hot lunch.

 I admit it.
 I hate the stuff — all of it.
 And I'm not alone.
 Thin slices of slimy baloney.
 Ham.
 Dry cheese.
 Leverkaas.